aznboystride/ransomware/README.md

 # Ransomware

-This is a secured ransomware built using python with secured backend built with NodeJS.
+This is a ransomware built using python with secured backend built with NodeJS.

 ## Getting Started